Serving Vancouver Island

 you read on the web.
 Embellished credentials abound on the web.
 What experience

 does the trainer have?
 How long has the trainer been training?
 What methods does

 the trainer use?
-Do they understand what LIMA means?

 a Pet Sitter need insurance and bonding?
 Pet sitter insurance covers your pet and